ShanmathiShanmugasundaram/UI-UX-design-BookStore/README.md

 ## Project Overview

 This project demonstrates a series of static webpages that are part of a standard web application's user flow.
-Each page is designed using HTML5 and CSS3, with a focus on visual clarity, usability, and simplicity.
+Each page is designed using HTML5 and CSS, with a focus on visual clarity, usability, and simplicity.

 It serves as a **foundation for future development**, where backend logic, form validations, and interactivity will be added.